Tropical Storm Rumbia (2000)

 In the Philippines, Rumbia caused roughly US$1 million in damage and 48 fatalities.
 Several transportation routes were suspended in the lead-up to the storm's landfall.
 As a result of the tropical storm, power outages occurred, especially in Surigao.
-Several towns and villages were flooding, displacing around 70,000 people and putting 4,100 people into temporary emergency sheltering.
+Several towns and villages were flooded, displacing around 70,000 people and putting 4,100 people into temporary emergency sheltering.